warslett/table-builder/README.md

 ```

 ## <a name="Dependencies"></a>Dependencies
-Table builder has no core dependencies however some optional features have dependencies.
+Table builder has minimal core dependencies however some optional features have additional dependencies.
 * CsvRenderer and related classes depends on `league/csv`
 * TwigRenderer and related classes depends on `twig/twig`
 * DoctrineORMAdapter data adapter depends on `doctrine/orm`